Poland’s Holocaust Law and the Right-Wing Desire to Rewrite History

 Lest anyone doubt that old-fashioned Jew-hating is alive and well in Poland, Israel’s denunciation of the Holocaust law sparked a burst of anti-Semitic backlash this week, with the director of one state-run TV station, for example, claiming on air that the death camps should be described as Jewish, as Jews in the camps operated the crematoria that disposed of their fellow prisoners (under duress, of course).
 Rafal Pankowski, a Warsaw-based political scientist who monitors anti-Semitism as head of the Never Again association, told the Washington Post: “Anti-Semitism is not a new phenomenon here, but we’re seeing an explosion of that sentiment in popular media.”

-Beyond the specific connotations of Holocaust revisionism, the Polish government’s obsession with denying any Polish complicity in that crime is indicative of another theme common to the new wave of right-wing nationalists around the world: A compulsive desire to sanitize the past.
+Beyond the specific connotations of Holocaust revisionism, the Polish government’s obsession with denying any Polish complicity in that crime is indicative of another theme common to the new wave of right-wing nationalists around the world: a compulsive desire to sanitize the past.
 In Europe, this means denying or downplaying collaboration with the Third Reich (or in Germany itself, casting off a sense of national responsibility for it).
 But this is by no means unique to Europe.

-In Israel, it means banning Palestinians from marking the foundation of Israel as the Nakba (catastrophe), while in India, it means censoring books, films, and art and rewriting school textbooks to reflect Hindu nationalist myths.
+In Israel, it means banning Palestinians from marking the foundation of Israel as the Nakba (catastrophe), while in India, it means censoring books, films, and art and rewriting school textbooks to reflect Hindu-nationalist myths.
 Indeed, we see the same impulse among right-wingers in the U.S. today, in their efforts to rehabilitate the Confederacy, downplay the horrors of slavery, and deny the present reality of racial injustice that is its legacy.

 As George Orwell wrote in his Notes on Nationalism in 1945: “The nationalist not only does not disapprove of atrocities committed by his own side, but he has a remarkable capacity for not even hearing about them.”
 More than seven decades later, this observation rings as true as ever.